jbcoe/iso-cpp-breaking-UB/draft.md

 behaviour that is now guaranteed.

 There may be other factors to consider though.
-People may be _relying_ on undefined behaviour for trapping errors or for optimization.
+People may be _relying_ on undefined behaviour for trapping errors or for optimisation.

 ## Sanitizers and assertions

-The undefined behaviour sanitizer from GCC [[8]](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html) and Clang [[9]](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) can be used to produce an instrumented build in which some instances of undefined
+The undefined behaviour sanitizers from GCC [[8]](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html) and Clang [[9]](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) can be used to produce an instrumented build in which some instances of undefined